London, Ont., meat plant shut for 2 weeks amid COVID-19 outbreak affecting 82 workers | CBC News

 A Cargill meat-packing plant in Alberta — which has about 2,000 employees and processes around a third of Canada's processed beef supply — once had North America's largest COVID-19 outbreak linked to a single site.
 It now hosts a vaccination clinic.

-Summers said the close physical proximity between people at food processing plants is likely one of the factors contributing to virus spread in these facilities.
-He said in the case of the London plant, social interactions among workers that took place outside of the facility may have also contributed.
+Summers said food-processing plant workers being in close proximity is likely one factor contributing to virus spread.
+In the case of the London plant, social interactions among workers that took place outside the facility may have also contributed, he said.

 In Ontario, the company said it's working with local officials and the union representing workers to vaccinate employees.